Haaga-Helia-SOF003AS3A/documentation/materials/TheoryAndExercisesMd/5security/SP5-SpringSecurity.md

 ```

 <!-- Slide number: 12 -->
-- CSRF
+# Cross-Site Request Forgery (CSRF)
 - Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated (OWASP)
 - To protect against CSRF attacks we need to ensure there is something in the request that the ‘evil’ site is unable to provide.
 - CSRF protection is enabled as a default in Spring Security
 - With Thymeleaf the csrf token is automatically included for you

 ```html
 <input type="hidden" name="_csrf" value="d63f746f-c5f6-4cc6-99c0-9220ff784b23" /></form>
 ```

 <!-- Slide number: 13 -->
+# Thymeleaf Extras Spring Security 6
 - Spring Security Thymeleaf dialects can be used to show different content to different roles
 - Add dependency